barryclark/jekyll-now/_posts/2019-09-17-My-Second-Post.md

 ## Learning Journal for September 17th

 ### Java Drill
 Today we did the same drill questions again.
-Here are two questions that I am not very familiar with:
+Here are two questions that I was not very familiar with:
-1. Join an array into a string
+1. Join an array into a string=> this [link](https://www.javatpoint.com/java-string-join) helped.
+I didn't get the 2nd method in this example(delimiter + elements)
 2. Split a string into an array

 ### Git & command Line